-E. FYS Writing Instruction: Quick Tips
+4D.
+FYS Writing Instruction: Quick Tips

-Along with information provided at the FYS faculty support workshops about how to incorporate writing pedagogy into your FYS course, here is a short list of writing activities or approaches you might consider:
+Along with information provided at the FYS faculty development workshops about how to incorporate writing pedagogy into your FYS course, here is a short list of writing activities or approaches you might consider:

-- Sequence assignments so that they focus on specific writing tasks and build upon one another. - Hold peer review sessions and provide students with guided instruction for "how to" peer review. - Assign informal or low-stakes writing assignments to give students opportunities to work on their writing practice and process. - Share sample writing to illustrate your writing expectations, pedagogy, and the features of expository essays. - Hold required student conferences at any point during the writing process: prewriting, drafting, or grading conferences. - Discuss assignment rubrics in class; students can also be included in developing grading rubrics for their assignments. - Discuss plagiarism so all students have knowledge of how and why to cite sources. - Teach students the citation style you want them to use for the essays in your class. - Use the Turabian book, Student's Guide to Writing College Papers, to help supplement your writing instruction and as a reference resource for students. - Consult the resources on the Oxy Writing Center website and on the Moodle site "Writing Resources for Faculty."
+- Sequence assignments so that they focus on specific writing tasks and build upon one another. - Hold peer review sessions and provide students with guided instruction for "how to" peer review.

-F. Prepare Students to Turn in the Writing Portfolio
+- Assign informal or low-stakes writing assignments to give students opportunities to work on their writing practice and process. - Share sample writing to illustrate your writing expectations, pedagogy, and the features of expository essays. - Hold required student conferences at any point during the writing process: prewriting, drafting, or grading conferences. - Discuss assignment rubrics in class (especially the Portfolio rubric); students can also be included in developing or using grading rubrics for their assignments. - Discuss plagiarism so all students have knowledge of how and why to cite sources. \Note: separate information will be distributed about ChatGPT and AI. - Teach students the citation style you want them to use for the essays in your class and help them use that style consistently. - Use the Turabian book, Student's Guide to Writing College Papers, to supplement your writing instruction and as a reference resource for students. - Consult the resources on the Oxy Writing Center website and on the Moodle site "Writing Resources for Faculty."

-- Review the Portfolio Guide with students several times during the semester. - Ask students to put the word count for their essays on the first page when they turn them in to you (as students are required to put the word count for their essays when submitting the portfolio). - Consider using the time in one of the writing conferences to discuss the essays the student may want to include in their Portfolio. - Assign a practice RIE and return these to students with feedback. - Use at least some of the Portfolio Rubric criteria when assessing students' writing in your course.
-The goal is to align the FYS Writing Goals & Outcomes (which are reflected in the Portfolio Rubric criteria) with your feedback and grades (specifically on writing).
+4E.
+Preparing Students to Turn in the Writing Portfolio

-• Encourage your students to attend the Portfolio Info sessions and other writing workshops offered by the Writing Center.
+- Review the Portfolio Guide with students several times during the semester, starting in Week 1. - Ask students to put the word count for their essays on the first page when they turn them in to you (as students are required to put the word count for their essays when submitting the portfolio). - Consider using the time in one of the writing conferences to discuss the essays from your class the student may want to include in their Portfolio. \Note for spring FYS instructors: you are not required to read and provide feedback on student portfolios - only an essay they may include from your class.
+Please direct them to the Writing Center for a holistic discussion of their Portfolio essays. - Assign a practice RIE and return these to students with feedback. - Use at least some of the Portfolio Rubric criteria when assessing students' writing in your course.
+The goal is to align the FYS Writing Goals & Outcomes (which are reflected in the Portfolio Rubric criteria) with your feedback and grades (specifically on writing). - Encourage your students to attend the Portfolio Info sessions and other writing workshops offered by the Writing Center.

-7. Other Requirements and Expectations
+5. Other Requirements and Expectations

-Because the First Year Seminar is an introduction to academic habits and practices, and often the first course in which an Occidental student develops a significant relationship with a professor, we ask faculty to address a number of issues in addition to the specific writing skills and subject matter of the course.
+Because the First-Year Seminar is an introduction to academic habits and practices, and often the first course in which an Occidental student develops a significant relationship with a professor, we ask faculty to address a number of issues in addition to the specific writing skills and subject matter of the course.